IR-2016-83, June 3, 2016

 WASHINGTON — The Internal Revenue Service today released further details on how a business entity can become certified under the tax agency’s new certified professional employer organization (CPEO) program.

-Revenue Procedure 2016-33, posted today on IRS.gov, along with temporary and proposed regulations published last month in the Federal Register, carries out legislation enacted in late 2014 requiring the IRS to establish a voluntary certification program for professional employer organizations.
+Revenue Procedure 2016-33 (PDF), posted today on IRS.gov, along with temporary and proposed regulations published last month in the Federal Register, carries out legislation enacted in late 2014 requiring the IRS to establish a voluntary certification program for professional employer organizations.
 These organizations handle various payroll administration and tax reporting responsibilities for their business clients and are typically paid a fee based on payroll costs.
 To become and remain certified under the new program, CPEOs must meet tax status, background, experience, business location, financial reporting, bonding and other requirements.

 Under the revenue procedure, interested applicants will be able to apply electronically (paper applications will not be accepted) and submit supporting documents through a new online system.
 As authorized by law, a $1,000 application fee must be paid using Pay.gov.
 The revenue procedure also includes detailed information on bond, financial audit and other requirements.